 From crazy exercise routines to diet fads, a variety of solutions are available.
 Among others, one that can prove to be promising would be a ketogenic diet.

-In it’s purest form it is a low carb high-fat dieting lifestyle that urges the body go into ketosis.
+In it’s purest form it is a low carb high-fat dieting lifestyle that urges the body to go into ketosis.

 Ketosis itself is a form of body process to generate energy from ketones.